Acordovam/LoginAuth0/README.md

 # What is Authapp?
-is a simple current example of how Auth0 works with Angular.
+Is a simple current example of how Auth0 works with Angular.

 ## Authapp